 Frequently Asked Questions

-While everyone has a brain - not everyone will respond to NFT treatments.
 Read our FAQs below, and please reach out if you have any further questions.

-Neurofeedback Therapy is heavily researched and supported.
-The EEG equipment manufacturer is approved by the FDA and Neurofeedback Therapy is named as the #1 best level support for ADHD for interventions by the American Academy of Pediatrics and endorsed by the American Academy of Child & Adolescent Psychiatry. | See the Neurofeedback Research
+Neurofeedback is named level 1 best support for ADHD interventions by the American Academy of Pediatrics and endorsed by the American Academy of Child and Adolescent Psychiatry.
+The EEG equipment manufacturer is approved by the FDA.
+(I will update the “see neurofeedback research info from the hyperlink)| See the Neurofeedback Research

-Scientifically, the word cure does not apply to Neurofeedback Therapy.
-However, in the case of organic brain disorders, Neurofeedback helps the brain to function more normally.
+In the case of organic brain disorders, Neurofeedback helps the brain to function more normally.
 For problems of dysregulation, we can help treat the symptoms but a cure does not exist.